rgryta/NoPrint/README.md

 ### Multithreading

 While other flags are rather selfexplanatory, `-m` works in a slightly different way.
 If you do not provide that flag, NoPrint will execute in a single thread only.
-If you set it to 1 (`-m 1` or just provice `-m` with no number - without the number must be at the end of the command) then it will be executed with as many threads as CPUs are reported by host machine.
+If you set it to 1 (`-m 1` or just provide `-m` with no number - in this case the argument must be at provided after packages, e.g. `noprint -fev noprint -m`) then it will be executed with as many threads as CPUs are reported by host machine.
 Other than that, you can hardlock that number accordingly to your needs (negative and 0 will be treated like a single thread).

 ### Example in Makefile: